Distance from Tampa

 In the Underwater Observatory, visitors can gaze down into the depths of the spring to catch a glimpse of the diverse fish and adorable manatees in their natural habitat.

-If you didn’t get enough wildlife views during your park journey, you’re sure to get your fill on the boat tour!
-This delightful 15-min Homosassa Boat Tour departs from the Visitor Center Boat Dock and makes its breezy way through Pepper Creek towards the West Entrance of the Park.
+If you are needing more wildlife views during your park journey, you’re sure to get your fill on the boat tour!
+This delightful 15-min Homosassa Boat Tour departs from the Visitor Center Boat Dock ( US-19) and makes its breezy way on Pepper Creek towards the West Entrance of the Park (W Fishbowl Dr).
 Once you arrive at the West Entrance Dock, the entrance to the Wildlife Walk is just right across the street!
-The boat ride is only $3.00, but you can also walk or take a tram on Pepper Creek Trail for free.
+The boat ride is an additional cost, but you can also walk or take a tram on Pepper Creek Trail for free.